Art

 ---|---|

-Students will articulate knowledge of core design principles, concepts, media, and techniques. | • Students will demonstrate competency in analyzing artworks using relevant terminology (e.g. elements and principles of design) through written assignments. • Students will evidence command of the elements and principles of design in their studio work. |
+Students will articulate knowledge of core design principles, concepts, media, and techniques. | • Students will demonstrate competency in analyzing artworks using relevant terminology (e.g., elements and principles of design) through written assignments. • Students will evidence command of the elements and principles of design in their studio work. |

-Students will develop knowledge and professional skill-sets in multimedia disciplines. | • Students will demonstrate professional practices through hands-on experience and research activities. |
+Students will develop knowledge and professional skill sets in multimedia disciplines. | • Students will demonstrate professional practices through hands-on experience and research activities. |

-Students will have comprehensive and interdisciplinary knowledge of business, design, communication and technology in preparation for a career as a professional in the communications industry. | • Students will develop written and verbal competencies to describe and analyze work within the disciplines of Multimedia Studies. • Students will produce a capstone experience that evidences an expertise in multimedia. |
+Students will have comprehensive and interdisciplinary knowledge of business, design, communication, and technology in preparation for a career as a professional in the communications industry. | • Students will develop written and verbal competencies to describe and analyze work within the disciplines of Multimedia Communications. • Students will produce a capstone experience that evidences an expertise in multimedia. |

 General Education | ||